 1. Bundle your trip

-These days, the most common way for people to book hotel rooms is to use a travel search engine, such as Travelocity or Expedia.
-If you fall into this category, try bundling your trip.
+These days, most people book hotel rooms using a travel search engine, such as Travelocity or Expedia.
+To save money with these websites, try bundling your trip.
 That is, book your hotel room, rental car, and/or flight together as a package.
-This will usually save you significant amount of money over booking each component of your trip separately.
+This will usually save you a significant amount of money over booking each component of your trip separately.
 Many times, these online travel companies will give you a discount, sometimes even a free night or two, by booking a package.

 2. Be flexible

-Flexibility in your vacation planning may be the single easiest way to save a ton of money in all aspects of your trip.
-Hotel rooms are no exception to this.
+Flexibility in your vacation planning is one of the easiest ways to save a ton of money on all aspects of your trip.
+Hotel rooms are no exception.
 If you can, play around with your dates and location.
 You may very well find that you can save money on a hotel room by simply adjusting your dates by a day or two.
-By avoiding holidays and special events in your destination city, you can get a better selection of hotel rooms as well as better prices.
+By avoiding holidays and special events in your destination city, you can get a better selection of hotel rooms at much lower better prices.

 Additionally, by being open minded about the neighborhood in which you stay, you may be able to save quite a bit on your accommodations.
 For instance, my husband and I stayed a block outside of Times Square on our trip to New York City and want to stay in Times Square, try booking a hotel that is a block or two outside of Times Square.
 Similarly, hotels on the edge of the French Quarter are usually cheaper than those on Bourbon Street.
 This could save you a bundle without compromising your desire to be near the action.

 3. Sign up for a rewards program